The easiest way to install Nix is to run the following command:

 - It took some time to support this cleanly.
 You may see posts, examples, and tutorials using obsolete workarounds.

 - Supporting it cleanly made macOS installs too complex to qualify as single-user, so this type is no longer supported on macOS.

 We recommend the multi-user install if it supports your platform and

 To explicitly select a single-user installation on your system:

 This will perform a single-user installation of Nix, meaning that

 is owned by the invoking user.
-You should run this under your usual user
+You can run this under your usual user

 sudo to create